 Being able to spot keywords, variables quickly, and symbols in your code make reading and understanding code much easier.

 This is an interesting feature; the code indents itself as the developer uses loops, functions, or any other block code.

 10 Best Python IDE & Python Code Editors

 To help you choose your Best Python IDE, we have compiled a list of some of the popular Python IDE.
 Based on functionality, the number of users, and positive feedback from each user's experience, here is the list:

-Eclipse is an integrated development environment (IDE) historically designed for the Java language but thanks to a system of plugins or extensions, it can be used with other programming languages including C/C++ and PHP.
+Eclipse is an integrated development environment (IDE) historically designed for the Java language.
+Still, thanks to a system of plugins or extensions, it can be used with other programming languages, including C/C++ and PHP.
 Pydev is a plugin that allows Eclipse to be used as a Python IDE that also supports Jython and IronPython.
 Pydev uses advanced inference techniques to provide elements such as code completion and code analysis.
-Pydev also provides the following features: debugger, Django, an interactive console, basic syntax highlighting, code coverage, etc.
+The IDE also provides the following features: debugger, Django, an interactive console, basic syntax highlighting, code coverage, etc.

-Pydev is totally free, platform-independent, and promotes excellent integrity with the Eclipse universe.
+Pydev is free, platform-independent, and promotes excellent integrity with the Eclipse universe.
 Thanks to the efforts of the developers and the evolution of technology, python development has become almost comparable to Java development on Eclipse, making the experience much more impressive and exceptional.
-To know more about Pydev

 Official website: https://www.jetbrains.com/pycharm/

-Pycharm is an integrated development environment developed by JetBrains and used to program in Python.
-It stands out from the competition thanks to its productivity tools such as quick fixes.
+Pycharm is an integrated development environment developed by JetBrains.
+It stands out from the competition because of its productivity tools, such as quick fixes.
 Available in three versions, the Apache-licensed Community version, the Educational (Edu) version, and the proprietary Professional version.
-The first two versions are open source and therefore free of charge, while the Professional version is not free.
+The first two versions are open source and therefore free of charge, while the Professional version is paid

 3. Sublime Text